kdgregory/log4j-aws-appenders/docs/build.md

 Once a development branch is merged it is deleted.

 Features are merged into either a release-prep branch or master, using a pull request and squash merge.
+If multiple independent features are combined into a release, each feature commit is preserved in master (note that major functionality, such as a new logging framework, may be considered a single feature).
 If you want to see the individual commits that went into a branch, you can look at the closed PR.

 Each "release" version is tagged with `release-MAJOR.MINOR.PATCH`.